ForestAdmin/agent-nodejs/docs/datasources/custom/capabilities.md

 ## Filtering operators

-When declaring a field, the `filterOperators` set allows to tell Forest Admin which operators are supported by any given field.
+When declaring a field, the `filterOperators` set allows telling Forest Admin which operators are supported by any given field.

-Operators which are not explicitely enabled in that declaration won't be available.
+Operators which are not explicitly enabled in that declaration won't be available.

 ```javascript
 class MyCollection extends BaseCollection {